quaternion7/mysqldiff/README.md

 MySQL-Diff is a suite of Perl modules and accompanying CLI script `mysqldiff` for comparing the schemas of two MySQL/MariaDB databases.

+This Fork (Quaternion)
+---

+This fork was made so I can merge some pull requests made by the community but didn't get merged since the contributors don't seem to be active.
+Also some changes to fit my needs probably.

 Prerequisites
 -------------